-All documents must be originals and will be subject to verification.
+All documents must be originals and will be subject to verification; however, print-outs of online residency documents that are listed on Form DMV 141 are acceptable as proof of residency.
 Temporary documents and photocopies of documents will not be accepted.
 DMV will not accept a document as proof of identity, legal presence, residency or social security number when there is reason to believe it has been altered, fraudulently obtained or is fake, forged, counterfeit, or otherwise non-genuine or illegitimate.

 Documents accepted by DMV as proof of identity, legal presence, Virginia residency and social security number may change without prior notice.
 DMV may require additional documents.

 You may hold either a driver's license, or a CDL, but not both.
-If you hold a license of any kind, you are not eligible for a ID card.[Back to Top]
+If you hold a license of any kind, you are not eligible for an ID card.[Back to Top]

 If you previously have been found not innocent of any offense by a juvenile and domestic relations court in Virginia or any other state, you must obtain approval to be licensed from that court or a court in the city or county where you live.[Back to Top]